odoo/documentation/content/applications/general/export_import_data.rst

 .. image:: export_import_data/import_button.png
    :align: center

-There you are provided with templates you can easily populate with your own data.
+Some business objects provide templates you can easily populate with your own data.
 Such templates can be imported in one click;
 The data mapping is already done.